-Following the examples of other communities in Alaska and nationwide, CBS should pursue mutual agreements (usually done in the form of a Memorandum of Agreement) to advocate for community goals related to cruise visitation.
+Following the examples of other communities in Alaska and nationwide, CBS should pursue mutual agreements (preferably through Memorandums of Understanding) to advocate for community goals related to cruise visitation.
 Specific points of advocacy are outlined in the recommendations that follow.